 Your logo is a major part of what defines your brand.
 There are so many examples of good logos out there that just incorporate everything to do with the brand in one logo, whether it is a design that is simply a plain text logo or something more elaborate.

 We know there are logo generators out there and cant advise staying away from these enough.
 The main reason is that you will not be the first person to use this and your logo is probably going to be identical to someone else’s, if not hundreds of others.
 Get a design that really represents your brand, has the ability to stand out and give a great impression to customers and clients.

 In conclusion, branding should be a personal thing, often interpreted in an assortment of ways and is often thought to be the start of a company’s journey, or be refreshed when the company hits a milestone.
-Thinking of branding as simply a logo can be a good start but take into consideration the fashioning of everything that is an output of the company.
+Thinking of branding as simply a logo can be a good start but take into consideration everything that is an output of the company.
 It should be in the same styling so it can be instantly recognisable or if visiting the website, you know, without any doubt, you are on the company’s page.
 When posting on social media outlets, ensure everything has a universal look to it, so that when clients scroll past it, they know it was from your brand and product.

 Make your branding iconic from the start.

 Feeling inspired to give your business or startup a great branding strategy?
 We have solutions to suite startups or existing companies so get in contact and let’s get started.